bhauman/lein-figwheel/README.md

 There are several coding patterns to look out for when writing reloadable code.

-There is actually one pattern to look out for, and all others are a variation of this pattern.

-The problematic pattern is top level definitions that have local state.
+One problematic pattern is top level definitions that have local state.

 ```clojure